Spring Fruits And Vegetables: Seasonal Produce Guide

 Fava beans

 Fava beans are spring vegetables with rich flavors and numerous health benefits.
-High in protein and fiber, they’re a hearty addition to any diet.
-Choose bright green, firm pods without brown spots for the best quality.
+High in protein and fiber, they’re a hearty addition to any diet, especially supporting digestive health, as cited by NIH.

 They work well in salads, stews, spring vegetable risotto, and more.
 We recommend learning about different types of salad greens to make the best combo.
 Enjoy their healthy and flavorful goodness!